 Mental Health Care

-In addition to the physical effects of COVID-19, threats to mental health should not be discounted.
-To support the university community during these stressful times, the Washington University Psychiatry service offers convenient, affordable mental health care for employees and their children.
+To support the University community, the Washington University Psychiatry service offers convenient, affordable, evidence-based mental health care for employees and their children.
 Learn more about WU Psychiatry services.
-Call 314-286-1700 to make an appointment.
+Call (314) 286-1700 to make an appointment.

 UnitedHealthcare Behavioral Health Benefit